danidiaz/vim-haskell-pica-completions/README.md

 For more information, see the plugin documentation.

-# is this a good use of thesarurus completion?
+# is this a good use of thesaurus completion?

 I think yes, Vim's own help (`:h i_Ctrl-X_Ctrl-T`) states that: